Geerodge/geerodge/README.md

 # :wave: Hello World

 I'm George.
-I'm a software developer and I love open source web technology, decentralised applications and cryptocurrency.
+I'm a developer and I love building and learning new things, open source web technology, decentralised applications and cryptocurrency.